Giridhar747/Ai-assisted-data-query-system/README.md

 * Model Compilation
 * Training the Model
 * Testing Predictions
-* Saving model as 'modelnew.h5'
-* Deploying the Model as a Web Application using Streamlit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## What we learned <img src="images/learn.png" alt="png" width="30">
-✅Building Diagnosify using oneDNN and Intel oneAPIs has been a transformative journey, providing us with a deep understanding of cutting-edge technologies and their practical applications in the field of brain disease classification.
-Here's a summary of key learnings from this experience:
+✅Building productname using  Here's a summary of key learnings from this experience:

-✅ Hardware Optimization Expertise: Working with oneDNN and Intel oneAPIs exposed us to advanced techniques for optimizing machine learning models on diverse hardware architectures.
-We gained insights into harnessing the full potential of CPUs, GPUs, and other accelerators, enhancing our ability to design efficient and high-performance solutions.
+✅ Hardware Optimization Expertise: We gained insights into harnessing the full potential of CPUs, GPUs, and other accelerators, enhancing our ability to design efficient and high-performance solutions.

-✅Performance-Centric Mindset: Integrating oneDNN taught us to think critically about performance bottlenecks and resource utilization.
-We learned to fine-tune our models, optimize memory usage, and leverage hardware-specific features to achieve optimal inference speeds.
+✅Performance-Centric Mindset: We learned to fine-tune our models, optimize memory usage, and leverage hardware-specific features to achieve optimal inference speeds.

-✅Hardware-Agnostic Deployment: The ability to deploy our models seamlessly on various hardware architectures showcased the power of hardware-agnostic solutions.
-We gained confidence in creating versatile applications that can adapt to different computing environments.

-✅Model Evaluation:  Working with oneDNN and Intel oneAPIs encouraged us to iterate on model architectures and hyperparameters.
-We gained proficiency in fine-tuning models for optimal accuracy and performance, resulting in refined brain disease prediction capabilities.
+✅Model Evaluation:

-✅Educational Impact: The project's use of advanced technologies like oneDNN and Intel oneAPIs presented opportunities for educational outreach.
-We learned to convey complex technical concepts to wider audiences, promoting awareness of AI's potential in healthcare.
+✅Educational Impact: We learned to convey complex technical concepts to wider audiences, promoting awareness of AI's potential in healthcare.

 ✅Innovation at the Intersection: Diagnosify's creation at the intersection of medicine and technology highlighted the potential for innovative solutions that bridge disciplines.
 We gained insights into the challenges and rewards of interdisciplinary projects.